 The experience and knowledge of our Teaching and Learning Assistants ensures they are used effectively in classes and in particular assist in the delivery of planned English, Mathematics, SPAG and Phonics lessons.
 They undertake intervention groups and work with targeted children and record and report on their progress in school under the direction of the class teacher through provision mapping.
-Three of our Teaching and Learning Assistants have their HLTA status and this extra knowledge and experience contributes to implementation of school's curriculum and pupils' lessons.
+Three of our Teaching and Learning Assistants have their HLTA status and this extra knowledge and experience contributes to the implementation of school's curriculum and pupils' lessons.

 Higher Level Teaching Assistants

 Our school has two full time higher level teaching assistants who assist in raising the attainment of children who need additional tuition and support, working with children in class and within intervention groups.
 They are extremely experienced and have excellent teaching skills.
 They enhance the curriculum in many ways.
 They cover teachers' planning and preparation time and this helps to ensure the delivery of consistently good lessons to children from EYFS through to Key Stage Two.

 Wider Opportunities Music Partnership

 Again this year we have been able to sustain our relationship with the Music Partnership by using our pupil premium funding to pay for their service.
-This involves instrumental tuition in school with Year 3, 4 and Year 5 children, which is currently brass and violin.
+This involves instrumental tuition in school with Year 3, 4 and Year 5 children, which is currently clarinet and violin.
 Our Year 6 children are learning how to play electric and bass guitars, keyboards, ukuleles and using microphones to enhance their singing skills through the 'Ready 2 Rock' programme.
 These lessons take place during the school day and allow children to start learning an instrument in their school environment.
 The cost is subsidised by the partnership and school uses a proportion of Pupil Premium funding to enable us to continue to have expert music teachers in school every week.
 Wonderful concerts are performed to parents throughout the year which gives them the chance to see how much their children have learned.